 Dr Patrick Nash (LLB, MSc, PhD, FHEA, BPTC) completed his ESRC-funded doctoral thesis in 2016 at the University of Bristol on the question 'How Should English Law Relate to Islam?'
 He taught jurisprudence, public law, criminal law, tort law and family law at Bristol Law School and Newcastle Law School before joining the Woolf Institute as a Research Fellow in October 2018.
-He has concurrently completed the BPTC under scholarship and will be called to the Bar of England and Wales in 2019 (Lincoln's Inn).
+He has concurrently completed the BPTC under scholarship and was called to the Bar of England and Wales in 2019 (Lincoln's Inn).
+He was admitted to St Edmund's College at the University of Cambridge as a Post-Doctoral Research Associate in October 2019.
 His research interests lie in the fields of Anglo-American jurisprudence; the political philosophy of Frederic William Maitland; canon law; medieval corporate theory; and the relationship between English law and British Islam.

 English Civil Law & British Islam: A Strategic Review